braze-inc/braze-docs/_docs/_api/objects_filters/messaging/apple_object.md

 You _must_ include the `category` field in the Apple Push Object to use iOS push action buttons.
 Including the `category` field will display any associated push action buttons; only include the `buttons` field if you want to additionally define the buttons' individual click actions.
 The Braze SDK provides a set of default push action buttons for you to use (see the table below).
 You can also use your own buttons if they have been registered in your app.

-### Apple push action button object for braze default buttons
+### Apple push action button object for Braze default buttons

 | Category Identifier   | Button Text | Button Action Identifier | Allowed Actions         |
 |-----------------------|-------------|--------------------------|-------------------------|